gnolang/gno/docs/how-to-guides/testing-gno.md

 touch counter_test.gno
 ```

-What should be tested in this _Counter_ Realm example?
-Mainly, we want to verify that:
+For this _Counter_ Realm example we want to verify that:

 - Increment increments the value.
 - Decrement decrements the value.